Let the Jury Decide

 This is part 2 in my series on show, don't tell (SDT).
 Last week was all about converting scenes into summaries.
 This week's explanation is based in one observation:

-Readers are skeptical.
-5 As well they should be.
+As well they should be.
 After all, you're a writer, which--if you're lucky enough to make a living at it--is basically a lovely euphemism for "professional liar".
 Everything in your novel is made up, and so on some deep level, is untrustworthy.

 And yet, at the same time, readers implicitly trust you not to lie within the suspended-disbelief of the story itself.
 It's an odd conjunction of belief states, yet makes perfect sense if you understand exactly which of your made-up facts readers are inclined to believe, and which they are not.